freedev/too-good-to-go-telegram-python/README.md

 # Togoodtogo notification

 ## TL;DR
-This simple script helps out you to get notification from togoodtogo when new offers appears from your favorite list.
+This simple script helps to get notification from togoodtogo when new offers appears from favorite list.

 ## Description
 Once you have added all the users email in the file `constant.py` the file `get-credentials.py` can be invoked: users credentials will be stored locally.